litecart/litecart/UPGRADE.md

   1. Backup your files and database!!

-  2. Upload a new set of files replacing the old ones.
-(So called drop-on-top)
+  2. Replace the old set set of files with the new ones.
+If you haven't patched your platform with add-ons and modifications that might be incompatible you can drop the new files on top of the old.

   3. Point your browser to http://www.yoursite.com/path/to/install/upgrade.php and follow the instructions on the page.

   4. Make sure everything went fine and delete the install/ folder.

-  Note: Old add-ons and modules might not be compatible with a new version.
+  Note: Add-ons are version specific and you might cause your upgraded platform to malfunction.
+Make sure your add-ons are up to date.

   If you need help, turn to our forums at http://forums.litecart.net.